 (3) Limitations apply to certain vaccines.

 (a) Regardless of the formulation, payment for hepatitis B vaccine (HBV) administered to individuals younger than nineteen years of age may be made only under the VFC program.
-Different procedure codes must be reported on claims to distinguish HBV administered to individuals younger than nineteen from HBV administered to individuals older than eighteen.
+Different procedure codes are reported on claims to distinguish HBV administered to individuals younger than nineteen from HBV administered to individuals nineteen or older.

-(b) Vaccines for the human papilloma virus (HPV) are covered in accordance with the schedule regarding the appropriate periodicity, dosage, and contraindications applicable to vaccines established by the advisory committee on immunization practices of the centers for disease control and prevention, found at http://www.cdc.gov/vaccines/hcp/acip-recs/index.html.
+(b) Vaccines for the human papilloma virus (HPV) are covered in accordance with the schedule regarding the appropriate periodicity, dosage, and contraindications applicable to vaccines established by the advisory committee on immunization practices of the centers for disease control and prevention, available from http://www.cdc.gov.

 (C) Coverage of therapeutic, prophylactic, or diagnostic injections or infusions (excluding chemotherapy and other complex procedures).